xdrm-io/aicra/README.md

 #### IV.
 Main

-The main default program is pretty small as below :
+The main default program is pretty small as shown below :

 ```go
 package main